Decorative concrete: Engraving

 Existing concrete can be remodeled by cutting lines and grooves into its surface.
 Intricate designs such as logos or text can be engraved using a portable CNC concrete engraving system.

 Geometric patterns, straight or curved lines and custom designs can be cut directly into the surface of the concrete creating the look of tile, flagstone, cobblestone and many other common surface patterns.

 This is usually achieved using tools like an angle grinder fitted with diamond blades, but is more effectively accomplished using specialty tools designed specifically for cutting designs into the concrete.

 Form liner

 Concrete can also be cast into unique and detailed designs using urethane form liner.
 These projects can be seen around the United States and the world, usually on sound/retaining walls, building exteriors, and bridges.

 Generally, this process starts with the sculptor, who creates the design to be used in the concrete using clay, polyurethane or wax.
 When the original art is complete, a cast is made using synthetic liquid rubber, and from this cast, form liners are produced in the reverse image of the original.

 The form liner then acts as a mold for the concrete to be formed against.
 Once the concrete is set, the form liner is stripped from the hardened concrete surface.
 The concrete is permanently textured with the pattern of the form liner.

-Industry publications

-Concrete Decor, the world's foremost magazine on decorative concrete has been a instrumental source of information, ideas, product news and training relevant to both commercial and residential work in decorative concrete and related specialties.
-The majority of its readers are contractors and the publication enjoys a high pass-along readership.
-Now in its 20th year of publication, Concrete Decor reaches more than 40,000 professionals working in or designing for decorative concrete.
-It has become the most-read and most influential magazine covering decorative concrete in the world.